Article curated by the Skin First scientific team, led by Dr. Maria Pia Priore, pharmacist, cosmetologist, founder of Skin First.

 You look in the mirror and your face is red.
 You think: “It’s just sensitive skin, it will pass”.
 Then, though, the redness doesn’t fade.
 Sometimes you spot small visible blood vessels on your cheeks.
 At other times, the red complexion looks chronic, and the skin feels warmer or appears thickened.
 And here’s the question: rosacea, couperose, or just simple sensitive skin?
 Three distinct conditions, one shared symptom: redness.
 Understanding the differences will help you better care for your skin and pick the most appropriate skincare routine.

-Sensitive skin is a widespread skin condition.
-It means the skin has a lower tolerance threshold: it gets irritated easily, even with minimal stimuli.
-Wind, sun, cold, or a harsh cosmetic can be enough to trigger redness, tingling, or burning.
+Sensitive Skin is a widespread skin condition.
+It means the Skin has a lower tolerance threshold: it becomes irritated easily, even by minor triggers.
+Wind, sun, cold, or an overly harsh cosmetic is enough to trigger redness, tingling, or burning.

-The signs are not always visible: often people with sensitive skin describe discomfort even without obvious symptoms.
-It is a variable condition: it worsens with stress, seasonal changes, and intense cold and calms down when the skin barrier becomes stable again.
+Signs are not always visible: people with sensitive Skin often report discomfort even without obvious outward symptoms.
+It is a variable condition: it worsens with stress, seasonal shifts, and extreme cold, and calms down when the skin barrier becomes stable again.

 What is couperose?

-Couperose is a vascular condition: superficial capillaries dilate permanently and become visible.
-It appears as constant redness, especially on the cheeks and nose, accompanied by small visible vessels (telangiectasias).
+Couperosis is a vascular condition: superficial capillaries dilate permanently, becoming visible.
+It presents as persistent redness, most prominently on the cheeks and nose, accompanied by small, noticeable blood vessels (telangiectasias).

 The main causes include genetic predisposition, chronic sun exposure, skin aging, and environmental factors.

-It is not always associated with burning or tingling: many people notice only the visible appearance of the capillaries.
+It is not always associated with burning or stinging sensations: many people only notice the cosmetic appearance of the capillaries.

 What is rosacea?

-It mainly affects the center of the face, cheeks, nose, forehead, and chin, with persistent redness that can worsen over time.
+It primarily affects the central area of the face: cheeks, nose, forehead, and chin, causing persistent redness that can worsen over time.

-It is often accompanied by a feeling of warmth or, in some cases, by papules or pustules that resemble acne.
+It is often accompanied by a warm sensation or, in some cases, by papules or pustules that resemble acne.

-There are several subtypes (erythematotelangiectatic, papulopustular, phymatous, ocular), and it always requires dermatological evaluation.
+There are several subtypes (erythematotelangiectatic, papulopustular, phymatous, ocular), and it always requires a dermatological evaluation.

-Skincare plays a supportive role, but treatment remains clinical.
+Skincare plays a supporting role, but treatment remains clinical.

 The common denominator is redness.